KianMolani/worldcomputer/README.md

     - a python program (showcased at ETHSanFranciso 2018) that has a device ('world computer') offload the processing required to calculate the area underneath a curve to two computers ('worker nodes') to run in parallel.
 Payment is made by the world computer to the worker nodes via microtransactions on the Ethereum network.
-Metrics used to calculate the payment amount was CPU clock cycles and dedicated storage, not bandwidth.
-APIs used: MPI (message passing interface), web3, Infura
+Metrics used to calculate the payment amount was dedicated CPU time and memory space, not bandwidth.
+This program makes practical use of several important and relevant topics, such as: computational offloading and distributed and parallel computing.
+APIs used: MPI (message passing interface), web3, and Infura.